ludocode/onramp/docs/bootstrap-path.md

 #### [libc/2-opc](../core/libc/2-opc/)

 The nearly full libc.
 It adds some features we need for our full C compiler, in particular `printf()`, and 64-bit and floating-point math functions.
-It adds buffered file I/O which is much faster under certain (unbuffered) VMs.

 This is again structured like an overlay.
 We only build the files that are new; we link in previously compiled objects from libc/1 and hand-written objects from libc/0 into a new `libc.oa`.